 There's a tip on the bottom of this dialog box: "You cannot shrink a volume beyond the point where any unmovable files are located."

-For example: C drive is made up of 4 blocks.
-If the unmovable files are located in block 3, you cannot shrink C drive to block 2 or 1 even though there is free space.
+For example: if the unmovable files are located in block 3, you cannot shrink C drive to block 2 or 1 even though there is free space.

-Comparing to Windows Disk Management, NIUBI Partition Editor has more advantages such as:
+Comparing with Windows Disk Management, NIUBI Partition Editor has more advantages such as:

-2. It can change the start location of a partition, so Unallocated space can be made on either left or right.
+- It can change the start location of a partition, so unallocated space can be made on either left or right.

-4. It can move the position of Unallocated space or any volume on the same disk.
+- It can move the position of unallocated space or any volume on the same disk.

 To shrink C drive in Windows 10/8/7 computer, you just need to click and drag on the disk map of NIUBI Partition Editor.
-It has free edition to Windows 11/10/8/7/Vista/XP home computer users.
+It has free edition for Windows 11/10/8/7/Vista/XP home computer users.

 How to shrink C drive in Windows 10/8/7 with NIUBI Partition Editor: